Skip to content

 1. First step 2.
 Second step 3.
 Third step

-A common convention is to use 1. for every item: 1.
+Many experienced markdown writers use 1. for every item: 1.
 First item 1.
 Second item 1.
 Third item

-Starting at a Different Number
+Starting at a Custom Number

 Nested Numbered Lists